wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    controller
       Used in position or negative feedback with a :term:`plant` to bring about a desired :term:`system state <state>` by driving the difference between a :term:`reference` signal and the :term:`output` to zero.

+   current
+      The flow of electrons through a conductor.
+Current is described with a unit of "Amps" (or simply "A"), and is measured at a single point in a circuit.
+One amp is equal to 6241509074000000000 electrons moving past the measurement point in one second.

+   counter-electromotive force
+      A :term:`voltage` generated in a spinning motor.
+The voltage is a result of the fact that has a coil of wire rotating near a magnet.
+See `Counter-electromotive_force <https://en.wikipedia.org/wiki/Counter-electromotive_force>`__ on wikipedia for more info.

    dynamics
       A branch of physics concerned with the motion of bodies under the action of forces.
 In modern control, systems evolve according to their dynamics.

+   derivative
+      A mathematical operation which evaluates the "rate-of-change" of a function at a given point.
+See `derivative <https://en.wikipedia.org/wiki/Derivative>`__ on wikipedia for more info.

    error
       :term:`Reference <reference>` minus an :term:`output` or :term:`state`.